ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 ## Notes for Future Researchers

 In Gertrude Conant's recollections, she notes that Ellen Gould "looked a great deal like Miss Mills," so when looking for photos of either woman, one must be cautious not to mis-identify one for the other.

+My own speculation after reading many of the Ithaca Journal "gossip columns" from Emily's lifetime is that there may be a good probability that Emily, or someone very close to Emily was the author during a period that included the final years of Hannah's life.
+The fact that Hannah was written of so much and in such glowing terms, and just the tone and subtle phrasing of references to the Hannah's life and in other entries that reference the Mills store.
+I realize I am trying to see this connection, but to me the wording suggests a disciplined detachment.

+For example, in an article ostensibly about the W. C. T. U., it is instead really reporting about the activities of Hannah, seeing the event from her perspective.
+It talks of her daily life doing chores, but never mentions she lives with her daughter.
+Perhaps these can all be explained as the expected result of the brutally efficient nature of newspaper writing, then assuming it was written by a professional Journal staff writer.
+(The headlines, such as the one that includes "yet does housework" certainly suggests it was written by an editor, but this would have been common practice regardless of the author.)

+Typically, the gossip columns had a default headline of the area, in this case "Brookton" or occassionally "Brookton Heights".
+However, there are times when a bigger headline would be added emphasizing one aspect of the column.
+These would have the initial appearance of a typical newspaper article, but then you see it is the relevant gossip column for that day, with perhaps a little more detail on the topic mentioned in the headline.
+This was the case with a few of Hannah's entries.

+(In an informal discussion on the topic with Barbara Kone, it seems unlikely that "Brookton Heights" was ever a name used in the community.
+Those columns are indeed about the people of Brookton, and Barbara suggested that adding "Heights" was someone's attempt to dress up the name.)

+These gossip columns, it is my understanding, were written by people local to the areas they were reporting on, and over time, you can sense a shift in style, level of detail, who is reported on, etc. that suggest periodic changes in authorship.
+Brookton was not an enormous community, so this its not highly improbable that Emily could have been the author.
+Someone who spends all day every day at the center of the community, within one of its active hubs would be well placed to observe people's actvivities.

+Further, consider these:

+  - Emily was "Superintendent of Literature and Publications" for the W. C. T. U. Why that position?
+  - Consider how the store and church are mentioned, perhaps most notably, in the column where the glasses were left at the Congregational Church, and could be retrieved at M. E. Mills.

+Keep in mind that we have examples of Emily writing in longer form, albeit in very specific contexts:

+  - The meeting minutes of the Good Templars that she recorded.
+  - Presumably she wrote Hannah's obituary.

+Beginning with the Templars minutes, we can start to look for patterns of phrasing, etc. that might be used to identify her unattributed words elsewhere.

+In an informal discussion about the gossip columns with Donna Eschenbrenner, it sounds like that The Ithaca Journal significantly downsized in the recent past, some of their records were sent to their organization in Binghamton, while the rest were simply discarded, so it is very unlikely that any record of who the various "gossip column" authors were.
+I have tried to contact the Ithaca Journal to follow up on possible records but have not been able to get a response back.